 The management (directorship and daily operations) of Your Seychelles IBC can be carried out in a combination of ways, but primarily there are two options:

 Option 1: Company directed by the owner.
 You, as the beneficial owner of the company, can be appointed as the Company Director for Your IBC.
-Although this appointment is not directly registered on the public file in the Registrar of Companies, this information and the relevant Resolutions must be held by the Registered Agent (us) in the registered office of the company.
-Obviously, the particulars of the Company Director will also show up in some of the main documents of the Company.
+This information and the relevant Resolutions must be held by the Registered Agent (us) in the registered office of the company.
+The Register of Directors is filed with the IBC Registry too, nonetheless, this information is not accessible to general public.
+And, of course, the particulars of the Company Director will also show up in some of the main documents of the Company.